KansasCityWomeninTechnology/LearningResources/glossary.md

 **Agile Method (of software development)** - A method commonly used today for software development which is characterized by a focus on rapid product delivery through the use of iterative multi-week periods, called "sprints" and a collaborative, rather than siloed, approach to team member roles.

-**Application Programming Interface (API)** - A set of functions or methods used to access some functionality.
+**Application Programming Interface (API)** - A set of functions or methods used to acceses some functionality.

+**(Static) Assets** - Files for a website that are served to the visitor as-is (file doesn't have to be generated, modified or processed) -- e.g. CSS, JavaScript, images, videos, pdfs

+**Bootstrapping** - Equivalent of initializing or starting your application.

+**(Twitter) Bootstrap** - An HTML, CSS, and JavaScript framework to help quickly develop and style responsive web applications.

+**(Web) Browser** - An application used for retrieving, viewing and traveling across files and websites.
+Common browsers: Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, Microsoft Internet Explorer, Opera

 **Browser Vendor Prefix** - Experimental or non-standard CSS Properties made available to developers by browser vendors.
 Typically the vendors use these prefixes -webkit- (Chrome, newer versions of Opera.), -moz- (Firefox), -o- (Old versions of Opera), -ms- (Internet Explorer)

-**Bootstrapping** - Equivalent of initializing or starting your application.

-**(Twitter) Bootstrap** - An HTML, CSS, and JavaScript framework to help quickly develop and style responsive web applications.

-**Build Tools** -  Utilities to help you turn your code into an excecutable application through compliation, linking and packaging.
+**Build Tools** -  Utilities to help you turn your code into an executable application through compilation, linking and packaging.

 **Client-Side** - Client is an application - such as your web browser (Chrome, Internet Explorer, etc) - running on your local computer.
 One piece of the client-server relationship.
 Often requests information from the server.